Prajwal264/identity-reconciliation/README.md

 ## Deployment

-The application is hosted online, and the endpoint can be accessed at: `[Your deployed endpoint URL]`
+The application is hosted online, and the endpoint can be accessed at: `https://identity-reconciliation-wjcz.onrender.com/identify` [POST Request]

 ## How to Run